 Certain Frontier employees are also registered representatives of Purshe Kaplan Sterling Investments ("PKS").
 From time to time, employees that are also registered representatives will offer clients advice or products from such activities.
-Clients should be aware that these services pay a commission and involve a conflict of interest, as commissionable products can conflict with the fiduciary duties of a registered investment adviser.
+Clients should be aware that these services may pay a commission and involve a conflict of interest, as commissionable products can conflict with the fiduciary duties of a registered investment adviser.
 The receipt of commissions for selling securities products may give the supervised person an incentive to recommend investment products based on the compensation received, rather than on the client's needs.
 Frontier and Frontier employees always acts in the best interest of the client.

-Associated persons of Frontier are general partners or managers to advisory entities that serve as investment manager, general partner or similar roles to the following Funds: Frontier Five Elms II LP, Frontier Five Elms III LP, Kansas in Bloom LLC, FWE Equity LLC, and SC Capital I LLC.
+Associated persons of Frontier are general partners or managers to entities that serve as investment manager, general partner or similar roles to the following Funds: Frontier Five Elms II LP, Frontier Five Elms III LP, FWE Equity LLC and Jones Credit Facility Fund, LLC.